This post was first published in February 2018, based on 2016 data.

 How are cancer deaths distributed across age groups?

 In the chart below we see the breakdown of total cancer deaths by broad age category, ranging from under-5s to those over 70 years old.
-Overall, we see that the majority of cancer deaths occur in those over 50 years old; 44 percent of cancer deaths in people aged 70+ years old, closely followed by 43 percent aged between 50 and 69.
-The distribution of deaths across the age spectrum has changed notably since 1990; the share of deaths which occur in those aged over 70 has increased by 7 percent, whilst the share in those aged 50-69 and 15-49 has fallen by approximately 3-4 percent each.
+Overall, we see that the majority of cancer deaths occur in those over 50 years old; 46 percent of cancer deaths in people aged 70+ years old, closely followed by 41 percent aged between 50 and 69.
+The distribution of deaths across the age spectrum has changed notably since 1990; the share of deaths which occur in those aged over 70 has increased by 8 percentage points, whilst the share in those aged 50-69 and 15-49 has fallen.

-Collectively, children and adolescents under 14 years old account for less than one percent of cancer deaths — although still tragically, this equates to around 80,000 children per year.
+Collectively, children and adolescents under 14 years old account for around one percent of cancer deaths — although still tragically, this equates to around 110,000 children per year.

 Whilst a crucial metric of total disease burden and mortality, the absolute number of deaths has two key caveats: it fails to account for changes in population size and age structure.
 As we have explored above, the majority of cancer deaths occur in those aged over 50 years old; this means we should expect the total number of cancer deaths to increase as a population ages.
 The drivers of rising life expectancy, aging populations, and population growth can compound to give a skewed perception of frequency.